Vanier Canadian Graduate Scholarship 2021/2022 for Doctoral Study in Canadian Universities

 - Research potential, as demonstrated by the candidates research history, his/her interest in discovery, the proposed research and its potential contribution to the advancement of knowledge in the field, the potential benefit to Canadians, and any anticipated outcomes.

 - Leadership (potential and demonstrated ability), as defined by the following qualities:

 - Volunteerism/community outreach:

 Value and Duration of Scholarship: $50,000 annually for three years.

 Number of Scholarship: Up to 166 scholarships are awarded annually.

 How to Apply: Candidates must be nominated by the university at which they want to study.
 Candidates cannot apply directly to the Vanier CGS program.

-It is important to go through the Application requirements in the Scholarship Webpage before applying.
+It is important to go through the Application requirements in the Scholarship Webpage below before applying.

 Award Providers: The Vanier’s scholarships are administered by Canada’s three federal funding agencies:

 Natural Sciences and Engineering Research Council (NSERC)